ryan-mcclue/unsw/comp3331/wk7/week7.md

 IPs geographical, e.g. ICANN -> APNIC -> Telstra -> UNSW -> CSE -> host

-Host may get IP from DHCP or /etc/rc.config
-Network get IP from block of IPs allocated to ISP
+Host may get IP from DHCP (which itself could be dynamically or statically allocated) or /etc/rc.config Network get IP from block of IPs allocated to ISP

 NAT addresses cannot be routed